McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Existence Results

 Our aim is to use Skorokhod's arguments to prove the existence of a weak (also known as martingale) solution to the equation~\eqref{eq mkvsde}.
-Before we proceed to the proof of the main Theorem~\ref{thm:weakexistence} we need to establish tightness of the law of the process \eqref{eq mkvsde k}.
+Before we proceed to the proof of the main theorem, Theorem~\ref{thm:weakexistence}, we need to establish tightness of the family of laws of the processes defined by \eqref{eq mkvsde k}.